david-sauvage/effective-java-summary/README.md

 __Item 88 : Write readObject methods defensively__

 When writing a readObject method, keep in mind that you are writing a public constructor and it must produce a valid instance regardless of the stream it is given.

+__Item 89 : For instance control, prefer enum types to readResolve__

+When you need instance control (such a Singleton) use enum types whenever possible.